cado-security/product-help/docs/cado/deploy/aws/aws-bucket.md

 # Bucket

-The Cado deployment requires a storage bucket for various functionality including evidence preservation, health checks and Cado host based acquisitions.
+The / Forensic Acquisition and Investigation deployment requires a storage bucket for various functionality including evidence preservation, health checks and host based acquisitions.

 ### Prerequisites